BEAM 6 Summer Faculty Application

 Students are selected for a combination of insight on challenging math puzzles, teacher nominations, and demonstrated interest and motivation.
 Many will be the top math students at their schools; a few will be "wildcards" who might be less motivated in a traditional classroom setting but who showed promise on our problems, where we hope to light a spark.

 In many cases, students' mathematical educations will have been procedural and rote.
 As a result, math can feel like jumbled facts to them rather than a coherent subject, and they may lack understanding of topics you consider elementary.
-Not surprisingly, this varies a lot by student and by school, although even the students who have a strong school math background usually have little enrichment background.

 Over the course of the summer, the students become stronger in basic mathematics as well as mathematical reasoning.
 You will be astonished at what a difference we can make over five short weeks!